josephting/lolapi-4-laravel/README.md

-# League of Legends wrapper for Laravel 4
+League of Legends wrapper for Laravel 4
+===

+# [DEPRECATED] This repo is no longer maintained.
+Migrate to [LeaguePHP/LeagueWrap](https://github.com/LeaguePHP/LeagueWrap).

 lolapi-4-laravel is a simple laravel 4 service provider (wrapper) for [paquettg/leaguewrap](https://github.com/paquettg/leaguewrap) which aims to assist application development that depends on the League of Legends API easily.